Court music in Scotland: Early Modern Era

 Scotland followed the trend of Renaissance courts for instrumental accompaniment and playing.
 James V was a talented lute player and introduced French chansons and consorts of viols to his court, although almost nothing of this secular chamber music survives.
 The first indication of the use of viols is an entry in the Treasurer's accounts for 1535 for the making of viols.
 By 1538 there were four viol players in the household, dressed in red and yellow liveries.
 They were led by Jacques Collumbell, who seems to have been brought to Scotland to train the newly formed consort.
 James V's household contained two dozen musicians, including trumpeters, drummers and string players.
 These included Thomas de Avarencia, whose services were begged from the Duke of Milan.

 The outstanding Scottish composer of the first half of the sixteenth century was Robert Carver (c.
-1488-1558), a canon of Scone Abbey.
+1488–1558), a canon of Scone Abbey.
 His complex polyphonic music could only have been performed by a large and highly trained choir such as the one employed in the Scottish Chapel Royal.
 James V was also a patron to figures including David Peebles (c.
 1510–79?), whose best known work "Si quis diligit me" (text from John 14:23), is a motet for four voices.
 These were probably only two of many accomplished composers from this era, whose work has largely only survived in fragments.
 Also known to be active in this period is John Fethy (c.
 1480-c.
-1568), who introduced the new five-fingered organ playing technique to the country and was Precentor or Chanter of the Chapel Royal from 1545-66.
+1568), who introduced the new five-fingered organ playing technique to the country and was Precentor or Chanter of the Chapel Royal from 1545 to 1566.